TheGamesDB2/Website/README.md

 php vendor/bin/codecept run
 ```

-**NOTE:** The website needs to be running before you run any acceptance tests!
+**NOTE:** The website and API needs to be running before you run any acceptance tests!